 Furthermore, the wizard world is full of Fantastic Racism and any wizard who wants to marry a non-wizard has to give up their powers.

-The Young Ones: Granted, Thatcherís Britain was pretty crapsack in Real Life, but not nearly as surreal and comedic.
-EVERYONE in this universe is at best an abject moron, and at worst also an abject bastard.
+The Young Ones: EVERYONE in this universe is at best an abject moron, and at worst also an abject bastard.
 The employment classifieds of the newspaper are always completely blank.
-All of the policemen are miserably thick, some of them to the point that they donít even demonstrate normal human thought processes.
+All of the policemen are miserably thick, some of them to the point that they dont even demonstrate normal human thought processes.
 Army sieges, avoidable plane crashes, and full-blown street riots — in residential areas, no less — are everyday occurrences.
 Oh, and a half-psychotic young man with a lengthy history of violence and destruction is not only allowed to walk the streets, but is enrolled in a pre-med program.
 Yikes.
 Just yikes.